-The next time you're hosting a party, take out one of these 11 games to play with either friends or family.
-To be honest, there are a number of risqué options included here that wouldn't exactly make you comfortable to play in front of, say, parents and extended relatives.
+So, the next time you're hosting a party, take out one of these 11 games.
+There are a number of risqué options that might not make you comfortable to play in front of, say, parents and extended relatives.
 But all of the picks will spark laughter as players strategize, collaborate, and go for the gold together.
 Whatever the circumstances may be, these adult games are sure to make memories whenever you decide to play.

-If you have a close-knit group of friends—or you'd like to try your luck with some open-minded strangers—then this game could be exactly what you need during an entertaining night in.
-It all starts when a player pulls from a deck of 100 cards, which asks a question.
+If you have a close-knit group of friends—or you'd like to try your luck with some open-minded strangers—then this game is exactly what you need for an entertaining night in.
+It all starts when a player pulls from a deck of 100 cards, which asks a scandalous question.
 Then the players anonymously vote on who in the group will answer the question, and the "winner" has to spill the beans.
-It all sounds like no big deal, but the questions are usually, well, scandalous.
+It all sounds like no big deal until you read the questions you have to answer.

-Now, if you would rather see scandalous content rather than say it, then try your hand at this game.
-Once again, players choose from 375 different phrases and words to draw on a whiteboard, and correct guesses allow a team to move forward on the corresponding colored squares.
+Now, if you would rather see scandalous content than say it, then try your hand at this game.
+Players choose from 375 different phrases and words to draw on a whiteboard, and correct guesses allow a team to move forward on the corresponding colored squares.
 Don't run out of time while drawing, and definitely don't get bashful as the game gets underway—because if you do, you'll be blushing the entire time.

-When you actually want to play a family-friendly game without resorting to the classics, this option allows for teenage and adult players to gather with one common goal: to beat other players at trivia questions.
+When you want to play a family-friendly game without resorting to the classics, this is a stellar option.
+The game allows teenage and adult players to gather with one common goal: to beat other players at trivia questions.
 Questions need to be answered in under a minute, so the pressure is on to get it right as quickly as possible.

 Much like the other games on this list, this one requires a quick wit and fast reflexes in order to win.
 The game is broken into three rounds, and the first one requires that a player choose a card and describe the contents on that card—without saying the words on the card outright.
 For the second round, the player is allowed to use just one word to name what's on the card.
 And for the last round, the player can physically act out what's on the card.
-It's a twist between charades and Outburst that even younger adults can play, too.
+It's basically a twist between charades and Outburst.

-Let's say that you like the adrenaline of gambling but you're not too keen about the potential of losing money.
-Try this game with friends and family instead, which has you deciding the odds of whether or not your opponent will have to do a dare on a card—and if the odds don't go in your favor, the only thing you'll lose by doing the giggle-inducing dare is a bit of dignity.
+If you like the adrenaline of gambling but you're not too keen on losing money, then give this game a go.
+You have to decide the odds of whether or not your opponent will have to do a dare on a card—and if the odds don't go in your favor, the only thing you'll lose by doing the giggle-inducing dare is a bit of dignity.